An individual’s legal rights and entitlements at work can differ significantly depending on whether they are classed as an employee or worker.

 That said, while the terms of any written contract will be the starting point in determining employment status, a court or tribunal asked to decide the question of status can still look beyond the contract if there is clear evidence to show that it does not reflect the true relationship between the parties.

-The legal distinction between an employee and a worker can be crucial in determining your rights and responsibilities within the workplace, not least because many employment rights stem from an individual having ‘employment’ status, with workers having lesser rights than employees.
+The legal distinction between an employee and a worker will be crucial in determining rights and responsibilities within the workplace, not least because many employment rights stem from an individual having ‘employment’ status, with workers having lesser rights than employees.

 Although all employees are, in fact, also workers, as a sub-category of workers employees have additional statutory employment rights that do not apply to workers who aren’t employees.
 Indeed, only employees are entitled to all statutory employment rights.